Better Understandings and Configurations in MaxSAT Local Search Solvers via Anytime Performance Analysis: Hyperparameter Optimization

-\paragraph{Settings of Hyperparameter Optimization.} We use the AC arcade of SMAC3~\footnote{https://github.com/automl/SMAC3} to compare the results of tuning fixed-budget performance and anytime performance, namely, the quality of best-found solutions (Best-f) and ECDFs, respectively.
-Using Best-f as the cost function, it straightforwardly calculates the fitness of the best-found solution obtained within a given cutoff $t_B$.
-As for calculating ECDF, we form the a set $T$ of $50$ optimization times chosen within a range of $[0.1s,t_B]$ following a logarithmic scale.
-In Section~\ref{sec:assess}, we prefer solvers to obtain high-quality solutions in less time when assessing anytime performance.
-However, the time budget $t_B$ for executing each run of configurations is usually relatively small for HPO scenarios, e.g., $t_B = 100s < 300s$ in this work.
-Therefore, following a bias toward the configurations that have the potential to yield better solutions when provided with an additional time budget, we use $t_B - T$ as the set of optimization times to calculate ECDFs.
+\paragraph{Settings of Hyperparameter Optimization.} We use the AC arcade of SMAC3~\footnote{https://github.com/automl/SMAC3} to compare the results of tuning fixed-budget performance and anytime performance. \textbf{Best-f}, which calculates the fitness of the best-found solution obtained within a given cutoff $t_B$, is a straightforward option for the cost function of tuning fixed-budget performance.
+In addition, we apply $-score$ in~Eq.~\ref{eq:score}, which is denoted as \textbf{Norm-f}, as another cost function of tuning fixed-budget performance.
+To calculate scores, we use the best-found solutions obtained in the Performance Assessment section.
+Note that this function can be adopted for competitions but is not doable for the practical scenarios lacking baselines, i.e., the known best-found solutions.
+As for calculating the cost function of anytime performance \textbf{approximated AUC}, we form a set $T$ of $50$ optimization times chosen within a range of $[0.1s,t_B]$ following a logarithmic scale.
+Since the time budget $t_B$ for executing each run of configurations is usually relatively small for HPO scenarios, e.g., $t_B = 100s < 300s$ in this work, following a bias toward the configurations that have the potential to yield better solutions when provided with an additional time budget, we use $t_B - T$ as the set of optimization times to calculate AUCs.
 Regarding the target (i.e., solution quality) set $\Phi_i$ for each instance $i$, we start with a set $F_i$ of five fitness values chosen from $[f_\text{init\_min},f_\text{init\_max}]$ based on the linear scale, where $f_\text{init\_min}$ and $f_\text{init\_max}$ are the fitness of the best and the worst solutions visited by the initial configuration.
 When a configuration obtains a better best-found solution for an instance during the tuning process, the corresponding best-found fitness value will be added to $F_i$.
-In addition, the ECDF of a configuration for a given instance is calculated by aggregating the values across $50$ optimization times, without normalizing it by the size of the solution fitness set.
-In practice, we use a modified $\text{ECDF}' = - \text{ECDF } \cdot \mid \Phi_i \mid$ measuring $e$ of configurations for each instance $i$.
-By using $\text{ECDF}'$, it decreases accordingly when a better configuration achieves a better best-found solution, thereby increasing the size of $\Phi$.
-In this way, tuning Best-f and ECDF both are both framed as minimization tasks for HPO.
-Though computing ECDF is more complex than computing Best-f, in practice, this computing takes linear time, and its time consumption is negligible compared to the time budget allocated for each run of a configuration.
+In addition, the AUC of a configuration for a given instance is calculated by aggregating the values across $50$ optimization times.
+In practice, we use a modified $\text{AUC}' = - \text{AUC } \cdot \mid \Phi_i \mid$ measuring $e$ of configurations for each instance $i$. $\text{AUC}'$ decreases accordingly when a better configuration achieves a better best-found solution, thereby increasing the size of $\Phi$.
+In this way, all of the tuning scenarios are framed as minimization tasks for HPO.
+Though computing AUC is more complex than computing Best-f and Norm-f, in practice, this computing takes linear time, and its time consumption is negligible compared to the time budget allocated for each run of a configuration.